xiaochi-liu/interpretable-ml-book/manuscript/02-interpretability.md

 Yes, it makes sense to suggest gloves, when I already have a winter hat in my shopping basket.
 The algorithm recommended this movie, because users that liked other movies that I also liked, enjoyed the recommended movie.
 Increasingly, Internet companies are adding explanations to their recommendations.
-A good example is the Amazon product recommendation based on frequently bought product combinations, see Figure \@ref(fig:amazon-recommendation).
+A good example is the Amazon product recommendation based on frequently bought product combinations:
 ![Recommended products when buying some paint from [Amazon](https://www.amazon.com/Colore-Acrylic-Paint-Set-12/dp/B014UMGA5W/).
 Visited on December 5th 2012.](images/amazon-freq-bought-together.png)